bitvijays/umbrella-wiki/source/2_GettingStarted.rst

    .. figure:: _static/Images/2_GettingStarted/Message_sequence_diagram_digital_twin_simulation.png
       :width: 600
       :align: center
-      :alt: Robot ground truth map view (left) and simulator view (right)
+      :alt: Ground truth map view (left) and simulator view (right)
 - The contents can include the ground truth odometry data that the user can use to evaluate the experiment.
-Video, ground truth or simulator visualisations are also provided in the portal during the experiment.
-Note that the experiment can be cancelled in the event of any unintended behaviour.
+Video, ground truth or simulator visualisations are provided in the portal during the experiment.
+Users can cancel the experiment in the event of any unintended behaviour.

 Creating Images
 ---------------

 - The user must build container images to create and run experiments in the physical robot arena and simulation environments.
 - We describe how to build the experiment Docker container images, with instructions for the robot simulator testbed, using an example Docker radio simulator container - ``timfa/radiosimulator:latest``.
-Alternatively, the prebuilt ``timfa/controller:base`` controller image can be used if only the main controller python files are being customised, as they can be loaded at runtime.
+Alternatively, the pre-built ``timfa/controller:base`` controller image can be used if only the main controller python files are being customised, as they can be loaded at runtime.
 - All container images are security scanned for vulnerabilities and must not be higher than a medium level to be permitted to run on the testbed.

 Controller Image